-Exploring whether higher-order student engagement levels within classrooms can appreciably enhance student achievement levels can be tested by manipulating the proportion of higher-order student engagement within classrooms from its current level of 18.93% to a robust 60% of all coded classroom behavior.
+Higher-order student engagement growth across classrooms can appreciably enhance student achievement levels.
+More specifically, by enhancing the proportion of higher-order student engagement within classrooms from its current level of 18.93% to a robust 60% of all coded classroom behavior, impressive test score growth is found.
 The results of the heightened higher-order thinking levels are compelling evidence of the importance of higher-order/deeper thinking across the classrooms of a school.
-The increase of higher-order engagement by approximately 40 percent would produce Communication Arts achievement pass rates increases of 7.93% for the two-level model and 9.04% for the three-level model.
-Interestingly, the negative effect of increasing student and teacher disengagement by roughly 20% produces almost identical results to enhancing higherorder/deeper engagement by approximately 40%.
-Reducing disengagement while simultaneously increasing deeper engagement provides the fast-track to student growth.
+The increase of higher-order engagement by approximately 40 percent would produce Communication Arts achievement pass rates increases of 7.93% for the two-level model, and 9.04% for the three-level model.
+Interestingly, the negative effect of increasing student and teacher disengagement by roughly 20% produces almost identical results to enhancing higher-order/deeper engagement by approximately 40%.
+Clearly, then, reducing disengagement while simultaneously increasing deeper engagement provides the fast-track to student growth.

-Clearly, the impact of such changes provide promise for educators that improving student achievement is, to a significant degree, within the realm of the classroom teacher.
+The impact of such changes provide promise for educators.
+Improving student achievement is, to a significant degree, within the realm of the classroom teacher.
 As student engagement in higher-order/deeper learning goes up, so do achievement scores.
 As levels of disengagement go down, achievement levels rise.
 Prior studies (Collins and Valentine, 2010) document that the ratio of disengagement to achievement is approximately two to one.
-In other words, as disengagement moves in one direction two percentage points, achievement move in a counter direction one percent pass rate on the Missouri high stakes test.
-A school-side focus on deeper engagement and disengagement is a powerful weapon to increase not only achievement scores on high-stakes tests, but more importantly the overall capacity of students to think more deeply, reason more effectively, and thus become more capable life-long learners.
+In other words, as disengagement grows by two percentage points, achievement rates fall by one percent pass rate.
+A school-side focus on deeper engagement and disengagement is a powerful weapon to increase not only achievement scores on high-stakes tests, but more importantly, the overall capacity of students to think more deeply, reason more effectively, and thus become more capable life-long learners.

+Consider first the math that goes behind the school-day schedule.
 According to the US Office of Education, the average length of a school day in the United States is six and one-half hours.
 Students are engaged in higher-order/deeper learning approximately 40 minutes out of that time.
 It takes very little effort for a teacher, or a team of teachers, to ratchet up the opportunity for students to engage in deeper learning and make a significant difference for students.
-If a student has six teachers during the course of the school day and three of those teachers add one additional five-to-six minute higher-order engagement learning experience, deeper learning would then be 55 minutes, an increase of nearly 40% more higher-order/deeper learning time.
+If a student has six teachers during the course of the school day and three of those teachers add one additional five-to-six minute higher-order engagement learning experience, deeper learning would then swell by 55 minutes.
+That represents an increase of nearly 40% more higher-order/deeper learning time.
 The result of an increased diet of higher-order thinking could produce significant gains in student achievement.
-A steady diet of cumulative deeper thinking would be to the mind what healthy nutrition is to the body, producing life-long mental gains for the students.
-The true value of such gains does not lie in the increased test scores, but in the long-term effects for students and society.
+A steady diet of cumulative, deeper thinking is a healthy antidote to vexing instructional ailments.
+All told, the true value of such gains does not lie in the increased test scores, but in the long-term effects for students and society.